 Intune detects active security incidents on a device.
-It uses the intelligent security of Microsoft Defender Advanced Threat Protection (formerly Windows Defender ATP) and other mobile threat defense providers.
+It uses the intelligent security of Microsoft Defender for Endpoint (formerly Windows Defender for Endpoint) and other mobile threat defense providers.
 These partners run ongoing behavioral analysis on devices.
 This analysis detects active incidents, and then passes this information to Intune for real-time compliance evaluation.

 - This evaluation is post-security breach and incident-based

 Microsoft corporate vice president Brad Anderson discusses Conditional Access in depth with live demos during the Ignite 2018 keynote.